 I’m blessed to have an amazing son.
 He hasn’t always been amazing though.
-Ian spent seven years using drugs – to the extent that everything in his life was compromised.
+Ian spent eight years using drugs – to the extent that everything in his life was compromised.
 The wreckage included family unity, personal relationships, academic and job performance, his health, integrity, and self-esteem.

 Our family moved from the Bay Area to Montana the summer before Ian started high school.
 There were multiple reasons for the move.
 High on the list was our desire to separate him from his circle of influence in California, including his beautiful and troubled older cousin who ultimately died from an overdose.

 The move made absolutely no difference.
 Ian managed to get three minor-in-possession (MIP) charges for pot during the first quarter of school.
 The third MIP prompted a transfer to a nearby alternative school.
 He did well there and graduated with flying colors while working a computer programming job.

 My husband Jon and I were conflicted during those years.
 We were proud of Ian for being a good person, and concerned about his heavy pot use.
 We naively assured ourselves that he’d outgrow the “wake and bake” phase with maturity.
 No such luck.
 His pot use became compounded by frequent recreational drug use.
 He had an intense interest in the physiological effects of different substances.
 His body was a drug lab.

 Despite our concerns, Jon and I cheerfully saw Ian off to Boulder for college.
 That was a full-blown disaster.
 He looked like hell the first visit home.
 Already slender, he had lost weight and become gaunt.
 His beautiful blue eyes were muddled and underlined with permanent dark circles.
 Shaken by his appearance, we tried to believe that the stress of adapting to college (with dorm food and lousy roommates) was the primary culprit.